 Fortunately, there is a range of well-researched mental health interventions linked to improved academic outcomes.
 Campus-based mental health systems provide social and emotional support for students, empower the people supporting students at school and at home, and address barriers to learning.
 Such systems ensure that mental health supports and interventions are appropriate for the student body’s unique needs.

-The Hogg Foundation is now accepting proposals for a new grant opportunity aimed at improving academic outcomes and mental wellness in educational settings through culturally and linguistically appropriate mental health supports and interventions.
+In the Spring of 2017, the Hogg Foundation accepted proposals for a grant opportunity aimed at improving academic outcomes and mental wellness in educational settings through culturally and linguistically appropriate mental health supports and interventions.